runemalm/OpenDDD.NET/README.md

 **3.0.0-alpha.3 (2025-01-xx)**

+- **Event-Driven Architecture**: Enable decoupled and scalable systems using domain- and integration events, along with listener support for reacting to events with actions.
+- **Messaging Providers**: Pluggable support for messaging backends, including in-memory and Azure Service Bus.
-- **Infrastructure Services:** Added support for infrastructure services via the `IInfrastructureService` interface.
+- **Infrastructure Services:** Added support for infrastructure services via the `IInfrastructureService` interface, including auto-registration.
 - **Repository Refactoring:** Simplified the repository pattern by replacing old base repository classes with `EfCoreRepository<TAggregate, TId>` as the default for the EfCore persistence provider, ensuring consistency and supporting easy customization.

 **3.0.0-alpha.2 (2025-01-21)**